Meimuri/FullStackOpen/README.md

 ## About the course

-Learn React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one go!
-This course will introduce you to modern JavaScript-based web development.
+This course serves as an introduction to modern web application development with JavaScript.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
+The course also contains a section on GraphQL, a modern alternative to REST APIs.

+The course covers testing, configuration and environment management, the use of databases for storing the application’s data amongst other things.

 ## Course Contents